 If you are using the long fermented version of this recipe, which I recommend, do the above step the night before you want to cook them.
 Grease a medium bowl and cover with plastic or beeswax wrap to allow to proof over night.

-The next morning, or after 4-8 hours, transfer the bowl with the dough to the fridge.
-Remove from the fridge just before you plan to cook these tortillas.
+The next morning, or after 1-8 hours, transfer the bowl to the fridge.
+Remove from the fridge 10 minutes before you plan to cook these tortillas.

 Preheat a Cast Iron skillet over medium heat.